 I have to admit that I enjoy watching sports on TV more than exercising myself.
 However, I still ended up co-founding a running and fitness app together with Thomas and Magali.

 I never was a big runner, to begin with.
 In my childhood, I played soccer for more than 15 years.
-Quite competitively I would say, hitting the pitch with my buddies three to four times a week for practicing and matches.
-What I enjoyed most about soccer were the social aspect of it and its simplicity.
-If you let the ball do the work you wouldn’t have to run that much to be successful.
+Quite competitively, I would say, hitting the pitch with my buddies three to four times a week for practicing and matches.
+What I enjoyed most about soccer was the social aspect of it and its simplicity.
+If you let the ball do the work, you wouldn’t have to run that much to be successful.
 The worst time for me was the winter break when we had to work on our cardio.
 I always hated it to go on these 10-15K runs when it was cold and snowy.
 Because of work and my studies, I couldn’t find the time to play anymore when I was 23 years old.
-Since then I didn’t do too much sports other than a quick run to catch a bus.
+Since then, I didn’t do too many sports other than a quick run to catch a bus.

 First of all, I really like the idea that goes way beyond the running part of atlasGO.
 A platform that brings together people, companies, and charities to raise funds and awareness around social issues is what I probably like most about it.
 Just look at the homelessness issue in San Francisco.
 Nobody really understands why so many people live on the streets of our city and how they got there.
-I believe that our app can have an impact in telling important stories, making our users more conscious about social and environmental issues.
+I believe that our app can have an impact in telling important stories, making our users more conscious of social and environmental issues.

 A blog I want to write soon is my first experience with the runner’s high – let’s see how long it will take me to get there.
-As you can see in this picture (right) from the Berkeley 10K race, I’m far away of being high during my runs 🙂
+As you can see in this picture (right) from the Berkeley 10K race, I’m far away from being high during my runs 🙂